THANK YOU TO

 for sponsoring the Great Outdoors category.
 The Bloom Foundation believes philanthropy is action-oriented.
 We engage with and support local organizations focusing on education, conservation, and the arts.

 Horses play a key role in our region’s history and heritage.
-We help make our busy trails safer by educating all trail users on proper trail etiquette and providing a one-of-a-kind free training area for all levels of horses and riders: from families with children to our wounded veterans and everyone in between.
+We help make our busy trails safer by educating all trail users on proper trail etiquette and providing a one-of-a-kind free training area for all levels of horses and riders: from families with kids to our wounded veterans and everyone in between.
 It is the only course in the U.S. in a public park with natural obstacles and three levels of difficulty.

 We save Central Colorado's wild places by defending wildlands that provide refuge for wildlife and biodiversity as the climate changes.
 We influence decision-making about public lands bringing protection to hundreds of thousands of acres.
 We ensure that future generations can enjoy wildlife and natural wonders in our region.
 We lead hikes that teach about our public lands and how everyone can protect those lands.